thammegowda/parser-indexer/README.md

 using `Apache Nutch` and it is read from segments using `Apache Hadoop-HDFS` API.
 Additional enrichment to documents is made by parsing documents with `Apache Tika`.

-NOTE : Visit [Step By Step Guide](./step-by-step.txt) for knowing how to make use of this code.
+NOTE : Visit [Step By Step Guide for homework evaluation](./step-by-step.txt) for knowing how to make use of this code.

 # Requirements